rocket-pool/RPIPs/RPIPs/RPIP-53.md

   - ```go
     isRplWithdrawalAddressSet := RocketNodeManager.getNodeRPLWithdrawalAddressIsSet(nodeAddress)
     ```
+    - *(Note: if this function is not present in `RocketNodeManager`, then the network deployment has not been upgraded to Houston yet.
+Set `isRplWithdrawalAddressSet` to `false`.)*
 - If the node **does not** have an RPL withdrawal address set, there will be a single claimer with the following details:
   - The address will be the address of the node.
   - The network will be the rewards network selected by the node.